 We continue our run of attractions with Pirates of the Caribbean and Haunted Mansion, both of which are in New Orleans Square.
 While these are some of the finest attractions that Disneyland offers, neither tend to have long lines due to their large capacity.
 If either do happen to be over half an hour then skip it and come back later.
 While in the area, get your first look into the alleys of New Orleans Square.

-Once done with those attractions, take the short walk over to Critter Country to ride The Many Adventures of Winnie the Pooh.
+Once done with those attractions, take the short back to Critter Country to ride The Many Adventures of Winnie the Pooh.
 While it doesn’t measure up to the previous two attractions (or any of the others the morning’s itinerary has included) it is a fun little dark ride.
-If you are a Splash Mountain fiend then this would be a decent time to go for the single-rider line even if you did get a FastPass.
+If you are a Splash Mountain fiend then this would be a decent time to go for the single-rider line even if you already did it Don’t forget to stop at Pooh’s Corner along the way.

 Lunch at Cafe Orleans